uccser/cs-field-guide/docs/source/author/chapters.rst

 Content Files
 ==============================================================================

-There are 3 different types of files used for adding content to the CS Field Guide:
+There are 2 different types of files used for adding content to the CS Field Guide:

 - Content Markdown files
-- YAML files containing translatable strings
 - YAML configuration files

 All files live inside the ``chapters/content`` directory.